stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-22-the-weird-way-that-penguin-poop-might-be.md

-“When you arrive, you have boxes that have been sometimes sitting outside in Antarctica for a month or two in a cold warehouse,” said Boyer, a PhD student in atmospheric science at the University of Helsinki.
+“When you arrive, you have boxes that have been sometimes sitting outside in Antarctica for a month or two in a cold warehouse,” said Boyer, a Ph.D. student in atmospheric science at the University of Helsinki.
 “And we&#8217;re talking about sensitive instrumentation.”